-1. Introduction 3
+1. Introduction 4

-2. Scope 3
+2. Scope 4

-Definitions
+3. Definitions 4

-4. Circumstances that may lead to a refund or compensation 4
+4. Circumstances that may lead to a refund or compensation 5

-5. Process for managing refunds/compensation claims 7
+5. Process for managing refunds/compensation claims 8

-6. Refunds for students in receipt of bursaries 8
+6. Refunds for students in receipt of bursaries 9

-7. Payment of refunds or compensation 8
+7. Payment of refunds or compensation 10

-8. Discretion 9
+8. Discretion 10

-9. Non-financial remedies 9
+9. Non-financial remedies 10

-10. Complaints 9
+10. Complaints 10

-11. Approval and review of this Policy 10
+11. Approval and review of this Policy 11

-Δnr pendix A - Process for managing non-routine refunds/compensation claims diagram 11
+Арр bendix A - Process for managing non-routine refunds/compensation claims diagram 12

 - 1.1 This Policy sets out UCEM's approach to refunds and compensation for our students. - 1.2 UCEM recognises that after you have registered for a programme You may need to withdraw or change Your original registration.
-Additionally, there may be circumstances where it is not possible for UCEM to preserve continuation of study for one or more students, e.g. if We have to close or change a programme. - 1.3 This policy sets out our mechanisms for refunds and compensation for students in any such event. - 1.4 This policy should be read in conjunction with the following documents: - UCEM Terms and Conditions of Contract - UCEM Student Protection Plan - UCEM Academic and Programme Regulations
+Additionally, there may be circumstances where it is not possible for UCEM to preserve continuation of study for one or more students, e.g. if We have to close or change a programme. - 1.3 This policy sets out our mechanisms for refunds and compensation for students in any such event. - 1.4 This policy should be read in conjunction with the following documents: - UCEM Terms and Conditions of Contract (opens new window) (available on the UCEM website) - UCEM Student Protection Plan (opens new window) (available on the UCEM website) - UCEM Academic and Programme Regulations (opens new window) (available on the UCEM website)